Reiss1x/itacademy-challenge-frontend/README.md

 ### What i learned:

-Learned a lot about gackend and frontend integration, as well as database.
-It was my first experience deploying a aplication in AWS and dockerizing it.
+Learned a lot about backend and frontend integration as well as database.
+It was my first experience dockerizing an aplication and deploying it to AWS utilizing EC2.

 ### Challenge repository: